Are you mystified about how you sew in a lapped zipper?

 In the image above, the blue arrows are pointing to where I backstitched!

 This is where the lapped zipper diverges from the centered (slot) zipper.

 Instead of pressing the SA open evenly along the 5/8 inch seam line as you do with a centered (slot) zipper, I want you to do this…

-First, with the garment facing wrong side (WS) up, press the LEFT SA over by ½ inch all the way down — this will be the underlap.
+First, with the wrong side (WS) of the garment on the top, press the LEFT SA over by ½ inch all the way down — this will be the underlap.

 Then, press the RIGHT SA over by 5/8 inch — this will be the overlap.

 To ensure you get crisp, pressed folds, use a lot of steam or water spritz.